OLC-Bioinformatics/redmine-docs/docs/analysis/diversitree.md

 to create the tree from.
 Note that these strains should all be fairly closely related, or the tree creation may fail (so try to keep things to the same species).

+By default, DiversiTree uses a tree creation program called `parsnp`.
+Another option available is `mashtree`, which is generally faster at making trees and can handle more diversity between samples, but may create less accurate trees.
+If you want to use `mashtree`, add a line at the end of your description that says `treeprogram=mashtree`.
+You can look at [issue 14724](https://redmine.biodiversity.agr.gc.ca/issues/14724) for an example request that uses `mashtree`.

 #### Example

 For an example DiversiTree, see [issue 12100](https://redmine.biodiversity.agr.gc.ca/issues/12100).